1986 Gabonese presidential election

 Presidential elections were held in Gabon on 9 November 1986.
-The country was a one-party state at the time, with the Gabonese Democratic Party as the sole legal party.
-GDP leader and incumbent president Omar Bongo was the only candidate, and was re-elected unopposed.
+The country was a one-party state at the time, with the Gabonese Democratic Party (PDG) as the sole legal party.
+PDG leader and incumbent president Omar Bongo was the only candidate, and was re-elected unopposed.
 Voter turnout was reported to be 99.9%.

 These were the last one-party elections in Gabon, as the country returned to multi-party democracy in 1990.